joanavrsilva/pacman-project/README.md

         2. As a Frequent User, I want to see my high scores.
         3. As a Frequent User, I want to see different levels.

+# Features

--   ### Design
+## Design
-    -   #### Colour Scheme/ Imagery
+### Colour Scheme/ Imagery
 -   Board: blue and black
 -   Pacman: yelow
 -   Gosths: red, yellow, blue, pink - in timer blue and white
 -   Tails: light orange
 -   Berries: red and orange
+-   Interactive elements

-*   ### Wireframes
+## Wireframes
 ![Pacman](https://user-images.githubusercontent.com/83631970/158587851-c11a7819-903d-48d1-a17e-49b1e50c6869.png)

-## Features

-- Interactive elements

 # Languages Used